Add This Site:

 2. Use It

-b) Display fruit, nuts, treasures from nature on painted Italian crockery.
+b) Display fruit, nuts, treasures from nature on hand painted Tuscany dinnerware.

-c) Flowers and plants live happily in Tuscan dinnerware mugs or small bowls (and vases, of course!)
+c) Flowers and fresh herbs live happily in Tuscan dinnerware mugs (or in a small vase).

 3. Less is More!